 Some believe that the stones came from Atlantis, and were polished smooth by the water.
 Others believe they’re the work of aliens.
 Local legends hold that the ancient natives had a powerful potion that could soften rock.
 In the indigenous Bribri culture, it’s believed that Tara (or Tlatchque), the god of thunder, used a giant blowpipe to shoot these cannonballs at the gods of winds and hurricanes in order to drive them away.

-But the more believable theories suggest that the stone spheres had religious and/or astronomical significance, possibly aligned to represent the shapes of constellations and used in tribal rituals.
-What is known for certain is that they were arranged very precisely, and their use at the entrance to homes with elevated platforms suggests they were associated with high status.
+But the more believable theories suggest that the stone spheres of Costa Rica had religious and/or astronomical significance, possibly aligned to represent the shapes of constellations and used in rituals.
+What’s certain is that they were arranged very precisely, and their use at the entrance to homes with elevated platforms suggests they were associated with high status.

 Perusing the various other archaeological relics displayed in the Finca 6 site’s new museum as workers painted and cleaned in preparation for President Chinchilla‘s visit, I found myself still hungry to learn more about the Diquís people: Who were they?
 Why did they make the massive stone spheres?
 How did they get them into place?
 What did it all mean?

 In a land where culture often seems to take a backseat to nature and wildlife, the Stone Spheres could offer valuable clues to Costa Rica’s pre-Columbian past.
-Here’s hoping UNESCO will bestow World Heritage protection on these ancient archaeological relics soon, so that Finca 6 can generate the sort of sustainable tourism revenue that would help finance Corrales and Badilla’s research.
+Here’s hoping UNESCO will bestow World Heritage protection on these ancient archaeological relics soon.
+Doing so will ensure Finca 6 attracts more visitors interested in ecotourism in Costa Rica.
+In turn, it’ll help generate the sort of revenue that could finance Corrales and Badilla’s research.

 As you walk the grounds of this former banana plantation, you get an eerie feeling that there’s 1000+ years of Costa Rican history buried just below the surface, waiting to be uncovered. –Bret Love; photos by Bret Love & Mary Gabbett